 The investigation into those responsible for the explosion

 At present, 33 people are currently under investigation.
-Of these, 25 people are currently being held as part of the investigation into the explosion.
 Among them, the director of the port of Beirut, Hassan Koraytem, as well as the director of the Lebanese customs services Badri Daher, both indicted by the investigating judge Fadi Sawwan, in charge of the investigation.

 In total, several security officials and the port of Beirut were arrested.

 Some sources point out that the various Lebanese political parties had shared the revenues of the port of Beirut , making it difficult at present to know the responsibilities of each in this explosion.

 Several political parties, both majority and opposition, would also like to conclude the investigation quickly, having been involved in various traffickings that take place to or from the port of Beirut.
 They would like to avoid the degree of involvement of each individual and the security violations necessary to continue their trafficking.